iamvery/iamvery.github.com/_drafts/the-holy-grail-of-pairing-with-tmux.markdown

 has always been a little tricky.
 Finally putting the pieces together feels awesome!

 What do you think of the method?
 Is it horribly insecure?
 Do you love it?
+Hate it?
 Let me know! :)